SeriousOldMan/Simulator-Controller/Docs/Quick Start Guide.md

 ## Disclaimer

 This initial configuration covers only a fraction of the functionality of Simulator Controller.
 Only one of the Assistants, the Spotter will be active and all the other fancy stuff of Simulator Controller like support for Stream Decks and Button Boxes, Motion Rigs, and so on, is disabled as well.
 But this configuration will assure, that the low level parts of Simulator Controller are correctly configured for your environment and you can come back to "Simulator Setup" anytime to enable more functionality step by step later on.
 But before you do this, read the remainder of the [Installation & Configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration) documentation or watch the [video](https://youtu.be/1XFvWhg2cPw), which covers the full configuration process.
-Special case is the full configuration of voice control, which also covered in a separate [video](https://youtu.be/u_2cIrZ1zFk) as well as getting the most out of your hardware controllers, which is also covered in a separate [video](https://youtu.be/wPUnjViU15U).
+Special case is the full configuration of voice control, which is also covered in a separate [video](https://youtu.be/u_2cIrZ1zFk) as well as getting the most out of your hardware controllers, for an additional [video guide](https://youtu.be/wPUnjViU15U) is available.